mabamano/CVPro_Competition_Kit_V2/README.md

 3. Open the "Bot Test Codes/1_Colour_Sensor_Test_Code" folder. you can find "1_Colour_Sensor_Test_Code.ino" file.
 4. Click it and open the file in Arduino IDE.
 5. Click on "Select Board", then choose "Select Other Board and Port…".
-6. In the Board section, type and select "DOIT ESP32 DEVKIT V1".
+6. In the Board section, type and select **"DOIT ESP32 DEVKIT V1"**.
 7. In the Port section, look for a port labeled something like "COM1 Serial Port (USB)".
-    Note: Make sure to select the COM port that includes "(USB)" in its name.
+    Note: Make sure to select the COM port that includes **"(USB)"** in its name.
 8. Click the "OK" button.
 9. The board and port are now set up successfully.
 10. Click the "Upload" Button.
 The test code will be uploaded in the bot.